sora-xor/sora-docs/src/xst.md

 After you click on SWAP, you will receive a confirmation message with the transaction details.
-Click CONFIRM and sign the transaction with the Polkadot.js browser extension in the popup window.
+Click CONFIRM and sign the transaction with the Polkadot.js browser extension in the pop-up window.

 ![](/.gitbook/assets/xstusd-demo2.png)